 Moreover, some scientists do have a solid theory about what could be causing this disorder, which may help with the ET diagnosis process.
 Scientists say that the dysfunction in some cells that produce GABA molecules might be the reason behind the emergence of ET.

 GABA (gamma-aminobutyric acid) molecule controls your brain activity by binding with receptors of a nerve cell.
 They make it easier to do spontaneous reactions when put in certain situations like fear.
 Scientists believe that a decrease in the number of the GABA molecule could be the cause of ET.
 Nevertheless, it’s still a theory and nothing has been proven scientifically.

-With modern age technology, you can now take more control over your tremors with the Steadi-One from us at Steadiwear.
+With modern age technology, you can now take more control over your tremors with the Steadi-Two from us at Steadiwear.
 This gadget will reduce the tremor effect in your hands and enables you to do the motor-related task easily.
 This remarkable glove uses a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.